Mahiliny23/Handwritten-Digit-Recognition/README.md

 # Handwritten-Digit-Recognition
-Developed a deep learing model using TensorFlow for handwritten digir recognition.
+Developed a deep learning model using TensorFlow for handwritten digit recognition.
 The project involved building and training a neural network on the MNIST dataset.